jbush001/NyuziProcessor/README.md

 ## What next?

-Various sample applications are available in [software/apps](software/apps).
-These can be run in the emulator by typing 'make run' (some may require downloading 3rd party data files, details are in the READMEs in those directories).
+Sample applications are available in [software/apps](software/apps).
+You can run these in the emulator by typing 'make run' (some need 3rd party data files, details are in the READMEs in those directories).

 For example, this will render a 3D model: